-Mortgage loans on commercial real estate are carried at amortized cost less a valuation allowance for probable losses on unidentified loans.
-The evaluation and assessment of the adequacy of the provision for losses and the need for mortgage impairments is based on known and inherent risks in the portfolio, adverse situations that may affect the borrowers' ability to repay, the value of the underlying collateral, composition of the loan portfolio, current economic conditions, loss experience and other relevant factors.
-These assumptions require the use of significant management judgment and include the probability and timing of borrower default and loss frequency and severity estimates.
-Changes in the valuation allowance are recognized through net investment gains and (losses).
+Prior to adoption of ASU 2016-13, mortgage loans on commercial real estate were carried at amortized cost less a valuation allowance for probable losses on unidentified loans.
+The evaluation and assessment of the adequacy of the provision for losses and the need for mortgage impairments was based on known and inherent risks in the portfolio, adverse situations that may affect the borrowers' ability to repay, the value of the underlying collateral, composition of the loan portfolio, current economic conditions, loss experience and other relevant factors.
+These assumptions required the use of significant management judgment and included the probability and timing of borrower default and loss frequency and severity estimates.
+Changes in the valuation allowance were recognized through net investment gains and (losses).

-For mortgage loans that are deemed impaired, an impairment loss is recognized through net investment gains and (losses) as the difference between the carrying amount and the Company's share of either (a) the present value of the expected future cash flows discounted at the loan's original effective interest rate, (b) the loan's observable market price or (c) the fair value of the collateral.
-Interest income on an impaired loan is accrued to the extent it is deemed collectable and the loan continues to perform under its original or restructured terms.
-Interest income on defaulted loans is recognized when received.
+For mortgage loans that were deemed impaired, an impairment loss was recognized through net investment gains and (losses) as the difference between the carrying amount and the Company's share of either (a) the present value of the expected future cash flows discounted at the loan's original effective interest rate, (b) the loan's observable market price or (c) the fair value of the collateral.
+Interest income on an impaired loan is accrued to the extent it was deemed collectable and the loan continues to perform under its original or restructured terms.
+Interest income on defaulted loans was recognized when received.